tiagoantao/virtual-core/docs/index.rst

 Virtual core for data science
 #############################

+.. warning:: virtual-core has been superseded by Skates_!

 Virtual Core is a turn-key solution to deploy a complete set of data-science core services that can be used as a base infrastructure for big data analysis.
 It was developed to support bioinformatics data analysis at the University of